Recent Searches

 • August 1 for Fall internships

-• It should be considered an actual job experience sometimes involving a 40-hour workweek, 8-week time slot.
+• It should be considered an actual job experience.
+For some students it may involve a 40-hour workweek, 8-week or 16-week rotation.
 Internships can be arranged on a part-time basis and spread out over the entire semester if the student's class schedule allows for adequate blocks of time and the agency is in agreement with a part-time schedule.

 • The Internship time frame coincides with the official calendar of Eastern Illinois University for semester start and end dates.